rclone/rclone/MANUAL.md

     - "de"
         - Microsoft Cloud Germany
     - "cn"
-        - Azure and Office 365 operated by Vnet Group in China
+        - Azure and Office 365 operated by 21Vianet in China

 ### Advanced options